100% of the high-quality cowboy boots are made of leather. And if they’re not entirely made of leather, they’re not good cowboy boots.

 You can use olive oil several times when your leather conditioner bottle runs out but do not use it as a preferred method.

-And how to use olive oil to moisturize cowboy boots is quite simple: clean cowboy boots, apply olive oil and make it evenly spread.
+It’s quite simple to use olive oil to moisturize cowboy boots: clean cowboy boots, apply olive oil and spread it evenly on cowboy boots.

 Wrap it up